Back to blog

 • Support for clusters with more nodes, pods, and services.

-How and What of Azure Networking?
+How and What is Azure Networking?

 In AKS, you can deploy a cluster that uses one of the following network models: